-What is the Main Objective of Fire Compartmentation?
+What is Fire Compartmentation?

 The government has instituted regulations to help prevent fires from occurring.
 Chief among them is the concept of fire compartmentation.
 This article explores the idea and shows you how to achieve fire compartmentation.